 Jewish Buenos Aires

-• Monday to Friday (this tour is NOT available during weekend).
+• Monday to Friday except Monday afternoon.
+The tour is NOT available during the weekend.

 • Passengers choose starting hour.